appstefan/HighlightSwift/README.md

 # HighlightSwift

-Code Syntax Highlighting for Swift and SwiftUI
+Syntax Highlighting for Swift and SwiftUI

 ## Contents